Bokai-Bi/Unity-Tutorial/coolstuff.md

   ![image](https://github.com/user-attachments/assets/f8dcf2fd-f356-48b5-9d3d-ba1de70666c1)

-  On every frame, we check whether A/D
+  On every frame, we check whether A/D is pressed.
+If so, we increment the position by
 </details>